Frank Wrathall

-Frank Brian Wrathall Jnr. (born 4 October 1986 in Lancaster) is a British motor racing driver who has competed in the British Touring Car Championship.
+Frank Brian Wrathall Jr. (born 4 October 1986 in Lancaster) is a British racing driver who has competed in the British Touring Car Championship.
 He won his first race on 21 October 2012 in the final race of the 2012 BTCC season.

 Having graduated from karting in 2007, Wrathall made his car racing debut in the Ginetta G20 Championship.
 Having spent a single season in the series, he then switched to the Ginetta G50 Cup for 2008, going on to win the title in 2010.
 He joined the British Touring Car Championship in 2011, driving for the family-run Dynojet Racing Team.

 Following a 21-month prison sentence for causing death by careless driving in 2014, Wrathall has not returned to the BTCC.

 Career

 Ginetta Racing

 In 2007, Wrathall swapped from karts to racing Ginetta cars.
 He took part in the 2007 Ginetta G20 Championship, debuting at Oulton Park and finishing the season in 8th place, with two podium results.
 This won him Ginetta Rookie of the Year.
 He graduated to the G50 Cup for the 2008 season, finishing second in 2008 and 2009 seasons.
 This spurred Wrathall on during the 2010 Ginetta G50 Cup season, leading to him eventually being crowned champion, after five race wins and 19 podium finishes.